Euchre Rules

 2. Dealing and bidding

 To start the game, each player gets 5 cards.
 The remaining 4 cards are placed in front of the dealer with the top one turned face-up.
 This card can possibly determine the trump suit.
-With that begins the initial round of bidding.
+If a player ends up with an incorrect number of cards – either more or fewer than 5 – it results in a declaration of a misdeal.

 Players bid in a clockwise direction.
 Each has two options: they can accept the card suit as trump or pass.
 If a player says ”Pick it up”, they choose the suit.
 The dealer takes the turned card and discards another of their choosing.
 But if all players pass, there is another round of bidding.